 Human population density can be measured in the simplest form by using arithmetic density which is defined as the number of people living in an area as in per square mile of a city, state, country, or the world.
 However, there are several other methods used to measure the density of human populations.
 These methods are ecological optimum, urban density, residential density, agricultural density, and physiological density.
-There is also a difference between human population density and largest population as well as overpopulation.
+There is also a difference between human population density and the largest population as well as overpopulation.
 The latter is about exceeding the capacity of the environment to support the population.
-Although several factors may contribute to population density such as a small land area, a large population, or a large population in a small land area.
+Several factors may contribute to population density such as a large population in a small land area.

 Most Densely Populated US States

 The United States Census Bureau is responsible for the counting of the resident population in each US state.
 Population density is determined after the population count is done.
-Population density in US states is quite low due to the large land area.
-The availability of modern transportation also allowed people to disperse throughout the US.
-The following list contains the most densely populated states in the United States.
+The population densities in most US states are quite low due to the large areas occupied by these states.
+The availability of modern transportation also allows people to disperse throughout the country.
+The table below mentions the list of the most densely populated states in the United States.

 Socioeconomic and Geopolitical Implications